dkharazi/site/src/notes/ml/causal_inference/intro.md

 - Causal inference attempts to observe the response of an effect variable when a cause of the effect variable is changed

 ### Correlation is not Causation
-- When the rooster crows, the sun rises soonly afterwards
+- When the rooster crows, the sun rises soon afterwards
 - We know the rooster didn’t cause the sun to rise
 - If the rooster had been eaten by a cat, the sun still would have risen
 - In other words, a rooster's crow is correlated with the sun rising